benelan/carpool/README.md

 # Carpool
 A carpool matcher app for Esri employees.
 Check out the 'spatial' branch for a more advanced solution.
 The 'spatial' branch creates a route from the user's home to their office.
 The user can then spatially filter the results table by creating a buffer around their route and finding colleagues that intersect the buffer.
 The 'spatial' branch uses ArcGIS Online as the backend api.

-## Prerequisites
+## Using the App
+To get started, you will need to set up an application with [ArcGIS for Developers](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/accessing-arcgis-online-services/) in order to implement app login.

-If you don't have one, create an account at [mongoDB Atlas](https://docs.atlas.mongodb.com/getting-started/).
+Next, if you don't have one, create an account at [mongoDB Atlas](https://docs.atlas.mongodb.com/getting-started/).
 Once you set up your account, you will need to create a file in the root directory of this application called '.env'.
 In the file, add:

 ```
 DB_ROUTE=<CONNECTION STRING PROVIDED BY ATLAS>
+SESSION_SECRET=<RANDOM STRING>
+ARCGIS_CLIENT_ID=<CLIENT FROM AN ARCGIS APP>
+ARCGIS_CLIENT_SECRET=<CLIENT_SECRET FROM AN ARCGIS APP>
 ```

 To run the web app you must have [Node](https://nodejs.org/en/) installed.
 With Node installed, navigate to the root folder of the app and type: